OBD CodeMay 20, 2026 · 5 min read readBy MyOBDCode Editorial

 Step 1: Check the gas cap first (free)

-Remove your gas cap, inspect the rubber seal for cracks or deformation, and reinstall it firmly until it clicks.
+Remove your gas cap, inspect the rubber seal for cracks, and reinstall it firmly until it clicks.
 Drive normally for 2–3 drive cycles.
 If the code was triggered by a loose or worn gas cap, the light will turn off on its own.
-A new OEM-style gas cap costs $10–$25 at any auto parts store.
+A new OEM-style gas cap costs $10–$25.
+This single step resolves P0442 in approximately 40–50% of cases.

 Step 2: If the code returns, you need a smoke test